 Norwalk Domestic Violence Penalties

-Penalties for family violence or domestic violence crimes in Norwalk cover a large range.
+Penalties for family violence crimes cover a large range.
 Some offenses may only result in a few months of incarceration or a fine of less than $1,000, while others may carry penalties that include 20 or more years in prison and fine of up to $20,000.

 In addition, one unique aspect of Norwalk domestic violence penalties is that they may include consequences such as intervention by the Department of Children and Families or reporting requirements with a nationwide reach.
-For more information on the consequences of family violence charges, speak with a distinguished domestic violence lawyer.
+For more information on these consequences, speak with a distinguished domestic violence lawyer.

 How are Family Violence Cases Treated?

 In Connecticut, most crimes fall into one of two categories — felonies or misdemeanors.
 Felonies include the more serious crimes, but even most misdemeanors include significant incarceration as a potential penalty.
 Courts often have the discretion to impose a prison sentence, a fine or both.
-Crimes are classified as to their severity, and different degrees of penalties are imposed for each class.
+Domestic violence crimes in Norwalk are classified as to their severity, and different degrees of penalties are imposed for each class.

 Maximum Penalties for Felonies